Configuring a Front-End Project for Continuous Integration with Drone

 target: /

-Some things to note:
+delete: trueSome things to note:

 - In the example above, the only difference between the

-is a Drone plugin designed for deploying files to Amazon's S3 storage service.
+s3_syncsteps uses environment variables for the sensitive parametersaccess_keyandsecret_key.
+This is the correct way to pass sensitive data to Drone.
+Don't ever commit sensitive access credentials like these to source control in plaintext!
+In the next step, we'll show you how to properly set these variables and encrypt them for Drone. s3_syncis a Drone plugin designed for deploying files to Amazon's S3 storage service.
 There are many other plugins to assist you with building, deploying, and other common tasks in different environments.
 If there isn't a plugin to meet your needs, you can always create your own, or you could pass a bunch of shell commands for drone to execute.

 If you have any other questions about Drone config files, ask a senior dev, or look through the docs.